quangminh1212/XLab_Web/README.md

 3. After authentication, returns to callback URL
 4. NextAuth creates a session and redirects to the app
 5. User is authenticated with session data available
+6. Session information is securely stored with encryption

 ### Protected Routes